Get Help Today(877) 648-4288

 How Do I Help My Loved One Cover Their Responsibilities While They’re in Rehab?

 For some, simultaneously caring for a child, spouse, or pet while undergoing detox is not possible.
 If possible, reach out to other family members or friends for short “sitting” stints – if they’re willing to help.
 The goal is to cover responsibilities so that your loved one in rehab and their family can heal.
-Therefore, situations which could add stress to your or your loved one’s life aren’t worth it.
+Therefore, situations which could add stress to you or your loved one’s life aren’t worth it.
 Fortunately, some nonprofit organizations provide or subsidize services like family housing or childcare for those in rehab.
 If you’re looking for a rehab that allows your child to stay, contact a dedicated treatment professional.

 If your loved one is taking an extended absence from work, the company will likely need to be notified.
 For whatever reason, some may want to conceal attending rehab from their employer (though some companies offer programs to help pay for rehab).
 Depending on the company and length of employment, certain protections exist that prevent people from being fired for going to rehab.
-The Family Leave and Medical Act (FMLA) is available to qualifying employees and provides them with up to 12 weeks of unpaid leave annually for medical reasons (including the care of immediate family members).
+The Family Medical Leave Act (FMLA) is available to qualifying employees and provides them with up to 12 weeks of unpaid leave annually for medical reasons (including the care of immediate family members).
 The Americans with Disabilities Act also protects individuals from losing their jobs when they get treatment; however, the law does not apply to those actively using substances.

 Call now to be connected to a treatment provider.

 Getting Help For A Loved One

 It is entirely normal to experience a roller coaster of emotions while a loved one suffers from addiction.
 However, there are resources available and means by which you can help.
 If you’re ready to discuss treatment options and available centers to help get a loved one in rehab, talk to a recovery specialist now.